-After receiving shipper support in 2014 to replace Line 3 from Hardisty to Superior, Enbridge continues to develop the approximately \$8.2-billion program to maintain and enhance our Canadian and U.S. Mainline systems.
+After receiving shipper support in 2014 to replace Line 3 from Hardisty to Superior, Enbridge continues to develop the approximately \$9.3 billion program to maintain and enhance our Canadian and U.S. Mainline Systems.
 This is the largest project in Enbridge's history and involves replacing all remaining segments of Line 3 between Hardisty and Superior with 1,660 kilometers (1,031 miles) of new pipe, using the latest available high strength steel and coating technology.
 The Line 3 Replacement Program (L3RP) will also substantially reduce long-term adverse impacts to landowners and the environment caused by conducting numerous preventative maintenance digs to maintain the line.
-The L3RP will support the safety and operational reliability of the overall system, enhance flexibility and allow Enbridge to restore 370,000 bpd of capacity and optimize throughput on the Mainline system's overall Western Canada export capacity.
+The L3RP will support the safety and operational reliability of the overall system, enhance flexibility and allow Enbridge to restore 370,000 bpd of capacity and optimize throughput on the Mainline System's overall western Canada export capacity.
 When completed, the L3RP will provide landowners and shippers with a new pipeline that restores the historical operating capabilities of Line 3 to move approximately 760,000 bpd in mixed-product service.

 Construction of the \$5.3-billion Canadian portion of the L3RP is complete; the new line began commercial service in December 2019.
-Throughout the construction period in Canada, Enbridge has delivered on our commitments and maintained relationships with all our stakeholders including landowners, Indigenous communities, the Canadian Energy Regulator and all levels of government, which was crucial to the completion of the project.
+Throughout the construction period in Canada, Enbridge has delivered on our commitments and maintained relationships with all our stakeholders including landowners, Indigenous communities, the Canadian Energy Regulator and all levels of Government, which was crucial to the completion of the project.

 In the United States, the 14-mile Wisconsin segment of the L3RP is complete and was brought into service in 2018.
-In addition, Enbridge has secured all necessary permits to construct the 13-mile North Dakota segment of the project.
+In addition, in 2020, Enbridge has completed the construction of the 13-mile North Dakota segment of the project.

-Recent Expansions (continued)
+Recent expansions and capacity recovery (continued)